Eric Talmadge, AP’s North Korea bureau chief, dead at 57

 But Talmadge seemed especially suited to reporting in North Korea.
 His Instagram and Twitter accounts were filled with images of cute kids mobbing him in Pyongyang on their way home from school, with shots of the city’s pizza delivery services and aerobics classes and, of course, with video of mesmerizing rows of goose-stepping soldiers.

-One video tweet from Yokohama, the port city outside of Tokyo where he made his home, showed sightseeing boats gliding beneath the ephemeral cherry blossoms of early spring: “Because everything isn’t about where I have to go for work.”
+One video tweet from Yokohama, where he made his home, showed sightseeing boats gliding beneath the ephemeral cherry blossoms of early spring: “Because everything isn’t about where I have to go for work.”

 Talmadge’s sense of humor shone through even in his internal AP memos on the Pyongyang bureau’s operations.
 A picture of a chain-smoking 19-year-old chimpanzee mentions dryly that the ape smokes about a pack a day: The Pyongyang zoo officials “insist, however, that she doesn’t inhale.”